- What to expect from a crowdfunding campaign

 Two facts about the goal of a crowdfunding campaign can be deduced from what has been said so far:

-• It is an estimate, not the result of a precise mathematical calculation
+- It is an estimate, not the result of a precise mathematical calculation

 What does it mean that it cannot be calculated a priori?
 That the starting estimate is certainly useful, but it must be put to the test and may change even by a lot before the day the campaign is launched.
-Both because as the strategy is set up, all the cost items listed above are more precisely defined, and because it is the outcome of the precrowd to have the final say on the goal of the crowdfunding campaign.
+Both because as the strategy is set up, all the cost items listed above are more precisely defined, and because it is the outcome of the precrowd that has the final say on the goal of the crowdfunding campaign.

 But it is only on the basis of the precrowd results that the goal of a crowdfunding campaign can be knowledgeably determined.